aadityavikram/Google-Sheets-with-Python/README.md

 Enter Service account name and role (permission given to this account for the drive operations).

-Download the credentials json file.
+Download the credentials json file as rename it as credentials.json

 Transfer the json file in project folder.